postgis/postgis-workshops/postgis-intro/sources/en/topology_base_types.rst

 The Face 1, is on the right or the left of Edge 2? if we see Edge 2 forward, the face is on its right, so the next_right_edge will be -2.

-When we look on the next edge, if the face that is building is on the right we multiply the Face id by -1, if not we keep the Face id unchanged.
+When we look on the next edge, if the face that is building is on the right we multiply the Edge id by -1, if not we keep the Edge id unchanged.

 Right side of Edge 1
 >>>>>>>>>>>>>>>>>>>>